Introduction to Design Pattern in Java

 What is Design Pattern in Java?

-- Experienced object-oriented software developers use it to have flexible coding and reuse the codes and add new codes into existing codes for version updates.
+- Experienced object-oriented software developers use flexible coding, reuse the codes, and add new codes into existing codes for version updates.
 It has solutions to all general problems faced by software engineers; they are taken by trial and error by numerous developers over a period of time.

 - Using JAVA language, we can design and develop a few applications and software along with the best practices by following the workflow of Design Pattern.

 Understanding Design Pattern in Java

 1. Singleton Pattern

 It restricts the instantiation of a class to only one instance class that exists in Java virtual machine.
 Handling one instance class in the machine at once is simple for designing patterns, but when it comes to Implementation of concerns, many developers have a different style of fixing problems, to know more details developer must know complete different ways to implement the Singleton pattern, pros, cons of each method which are most discussed java design patterns.

 2. Factory Pattern

 It is based on the inputs from clients we create or have a superclass with its multiple sub-classes.
-This is the most widely used java design pattern because this pattern takes the responsibility of instantiation of a class from the client program to the functional class.
+This is the most widely used java design pattern because this pattern takes responsibility for instantiating a class from the client program to the functional class.
 This pattern is flexible in applying the Singleton pattern on factory class or making factory class static.

 3. Abstract Factory Pattern